neuralmagic/sparseml/integrations/huggingface-transformers/tutorials/question-answering/question-answering-cli.md

 ## Sparse Transfer Learning with a Custom Dataset (SquadShifts Amazon)

-Beyond the SQuAD task, we can also pass a dataset from the Hugging Face Hub or pass via local files.
-Let's try an example with  for the extractive question answering using [Squadshifts Amazon Dataset](https://huggingface.co/datasets/squadshifts), which containing ~10,000 question answer pairs from the Amazon product reviews.
+We cab also pass a custom dataset from the Hugging Face Hub or via local files.

+Let's try an example for the extractive question answering using [Squadshifts Amazon Dataset](https://huggingface.co/datasets/squadshifts), which contains ~10,000 question answer pairs from the Amazon product reviews.

-For simplicity, we will perform the fine-tuning without distillation.
-Although the transfer learning recipe contains distillation modifiers, by setting `--distill_teacher disable` we instruct SparseML to skip distillation.
+For simplicity, we will first perform the fine-tuning without distillation by setting `--distill_teacher disable`.

-### Squadshifts Dataset Inspection
+### Squadshifts Dataset

-Run the following to inspect the Squadshifts Amazon dataset.
+Let's check out the Squadshifts dataset:
 ```python
 from datasets import load_dataset
 from pprint import pprint